-All of the approved vaccines have been shown to prevent illness — particularly severe illness — if you become infected with the COVID-19 coronavirus.
+All of the approved vaccines have been shown to prevent illness — particularly severe illness — if you become infected with COVID-19.

 The Australian Technical Advisory Group on Immunisation (ATAGI) and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) have recommended that pregnant women should routinely be offered the Pfizer or Moderna vaccines at any stage of their pregnancy.